SamuelFolledo/CS1.3-Core-Data-Structures-And-Algorithms/README.md

 ### Technical Article

 Students will also write a technical article about a topic related to course content to deepen their understanding, improve their technical writing skills, and demonstrate mastery of computer science, which will bolster their online presence as knowledgeable and proficient software engineers.
-Refer to the [technical article guidelines][] for more information about article requirements and detailed tips on how to select a topic related to computer science, research the topic, create an outline, write your article, cite all sources of borrowed material, and provide feedback to other students.
+Refer to the [technical article guidelines](https://make.sc/cs13-article-guidelines) for more information about article requirements and detailed tips on how to select a topic related to computer science, research the topic, create an outline, write your article, cite all sources of borrowed material, and provide feedback to other students.

 [technical article guidelines]: https://make.sc/cs13-article-guidelines

 ### Submissions

-Completion of coding challenges will be assessed according to the associated [coding challenge rubrics][].
+Completion of coding challenges will be assessed according to the associated [coding challenge rubrics](https://drive.google.com/open?id=1QMm-cc0jieP-sLXOsXGxNPupz5FYYP0C).

 To pass each submission, students must earn the required number of points or higher indicated on the associated rubric.
 Note that all points within one submission are fungible (that is, interchangeable) and so if one portion of work is below the "Met All Expectations" column of the rubric, another portion of work submitted can "Exceed Expectations" (generally by completing stretch challenges) to earn an extra point to make up for the missing one.
 Therefore, it's wise to complete stretch challenges as "insurance" in case some work does not meet expectations.